CKQV-FM

 CKQV-FM (103.3 FM, Q104) is a radio station in Vermilion Bay, Ontario.
-Owned by Golden West Broadcasting, it broadcasts a classic hits format serving the Kenora District of Northwestern Ontario.
+Owned by Acadia Broadcasting, it broadcasts a classic hits format serving the Kenora District of Northwestern Ontario.
 The station's main studio and transmitter are located in Vermilion Bay, with repeaters in Kenora, Dryden and Sioux Lookout from which it derives its branding.

 History

 On April 13, 2004, Norwesto Communications received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to operate a new FM radio station at Vermilion Bay along with repeaters.

 The station launched on November 22, 2004 with a hot adult contemporary format.

 On September 1, 2010, CKQV was sold to Golden West Broadcasting—which primarily operates stations in Western Canada—giving it its first station in Ontario.
 The station later flipped to a classic hits format.

-In March 2022, Golden West announced the sale of CKQV to Acadia Broadcasting pending CRTC approval.
+In March 2022, Golden West announced the sale of CKQV to Acadia Broadcasting pending CRTC approval, making it a sister station to CJRL-FM.